Student Learning Outcomes: A Primer

 That is why outcomes are so critical.
 One of my mentors says, “If you aren’t measuring, you are just practicing.”
 Without clear outcomes it’s not even practice, since no ground rules have been established.
 Simply put, well-defined student learning outcomes combined with valid assessments enable an institution to ensure that regardless of who is teaching the course, all students who succeed have demonstrated the stated performances.
 Once this occurs students focus not on who the easiest instructor is but rather on which instructor will be most effective in helping them to meet the course and program outcomes.

-SNHU’s College of Online and Continuing Education (COCE) does not explicitly use the term competencies (though many in the field would); rather we refer to clearly defined and measurable outcomes of what students have learned in the course or program.
+SNHU Online does not explicitly use the term competencies (though many in the field would); rather we refer to clearly defined and measurable outcomes of what students have learned in the course or program.
 While outcomes at both levels must be clearly defined, unique and measurable, the level of granularity distinguishes them.

 These outcomes are derived from a series of workshops bringing together academicians and practitioners in the given field of study to provide clear definition and valid assessment of any given outcome.
 At the program level a student must demonstrate proficiency as defined for the area of study in the overall course outcomes.
 For any given program outcome a student must demonstrate proficiency in the course outcomes aligned to the program-level outcome.